datopian/playbook/onboarding/README.md

 1. Login in to your Datopian email account and check it.
 See below.
 2. Setup your accounts on the systems we use.
 See below.
 Do this **before** the next step!
-3. Add your details to our [Phonebook / Person DB form][googleform] -- **note:** you will need to be logged in to your Datopian email.
+3. Add your details to our [Phonebook / Person DB form][googleform]. -- **Note:** you will need to be logged in to your Datopian email.
-4. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems
+4. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
-5. [Setup your laptop as per these instructions][laptop]
+5. [Setup your laptop as per these instructions][laptop].

 [googleform]: https://docs.google.com/forms/d/e/1FAIpQLSfFi5egs4lQFkqJ-M_UGl3KnY0Bip0vLl_qEhdPIhEVlTiWkQ/viewform?usp=sf_link